snowdriftcoop/snowdrift/GUIDE.md

 installing ghc, cabal, happy, and alex on Ubuntu, Fedora, and Arch along with manual install instructions for other systems.

-You will need to install postgresql and the other libraries separately.
+You will need to also install postgresql and the other libraries.
-For example, on Debian-based GNU/Linux distros, use this command:

-    sudo apt-get install postgresql zlib1g-dev libpq-dev

 If you didn't run it as part of installation, update cabal's package list:

     cabal update

-Add cabal location(s) to your PATH;
-the location may vary by system and set-up.
+Add cabal location(s) to your PATH; the location may vary by system and set-up.
 Below are the most common situations:

 * for GNU/Linux, add `export PATH=.cabal-sandbox/bin:~/.cabal/bin:$PATH`